Gman-Superfly/AKIRA/architecture_theoretical/PHASE_AND_TIME.md

 │  Spectral = WHAT exists (structure in space)                         │
 │  Temporal = HOW it changes (dynamics in time)                        │ │                                                                         │
-│  They are ORTHOGONAL — not in the sense of perpendicular vectors,   │ │  but in the sense of INDEPENDENT information channels.              │ │                                                                         │ │  7 spectral + 1 temporal = 8 ORTHOGONAL information channels        │
+│  They are ORTHOGONAL, not in the sense of perpendicular vectors,    │ │  but in the sense of INDEPENDENT information channels.              │ │                                                                         │ │  7 spectral + 1 temporal = 8 ORTHOGONAL information channels        │